open-telemetry/community/guides/contributor/README.md

 OpenTelemetry is a framework for application telemetry data.
 If you've ever checked how much memory a process is using on your computer, or looked at the size of a file, you've already interacted with telemetry!
-Cloud-native systems create, emit, and process many millions of telemetry points every second as they run.
+Cloud native systems create, emit, and process many millions of telemetry points every second as they run.
 In addition, the developers of cloud native software need to describe what their applications are doing in production in order to find bugs, optimize their